gameontext/sample-room-java/README.md

 * .. other [Advanced Adventures](https://book.gameontext.org/v/walkthrough/walkthroughs/createMore.html)!

 Remember our https://gameontext.org/#/terms.
 Most importantly, there are kids around: make your parents proud.

+## Running the app with hot-reload

+Since this walkthrough is running on WebSphere Liberty we can set the app up for development without restarting the container.

+First build the app with `mvn clean install -P looseApp`.
+This will create a `gojava-1.0-SNAPSHOT.war.xml` file in `target/wlp/usr/server/gojava-room/apps` rather than a packaged war.
+Now when you run `mvn compile` or if your IDE recompiles your code Liberty will pick up the change.

+To run this in a Docker container we need to mount the `classes` directory, `server` directory and `webapp` directory as volumes so the container will pick up the changes without needing a rebuild.

+Use the `docker-compose.override.yml.example` file as a guide and create a `docker-compose.override.yml` that mounts a volume with the files required by the `war.xml` file.
+The example override file also demonstrates how to add your container to the Game On Docker network so it can be accessed locally.

+ See the [Advanced Adventure for local development with Docker](https://book.gameontext.org/walkthroughs/local-docker.html) for a more detailed walkthrough.

 ## How the build works